settwi/helioml-jets/readme.md

 ## Data acquisition and preparation
 The `data-acquisition` subdirectory contains a few scripts.

+### `region-example.ipynb`
+Example of loading in the pre-prepared ASDF file from Google Drive and plotting the bounding boxes on top of the pixel data.

+There aren't any images included on the GitHub repo to keep file sizes small.

 ### `convert_regions.py`
 Converts the Solar Jet Hunter catalog into more standard [astropy regions](https://astropy-regions.readthedocs.io/en/stable/).